-- The following are the acceptable standards for admission to the Graduate Certificate in Applied Management (Policing and Emergency Services) AQF Level 8: - 4.4.1 (a) Hold a bachelor or bachelor honours degree from a recognised university (or other tertiary education institution of equivalent standard); and - (b) Have relevant industry experience; OR - 4.4.2 Have demonstrated professional public safety / emergency services experience including management and leadership positions and be nominated by their jurisdiction as having the capability and capacity to undertake postgraduate education for their professional development.
+- 4.4 The following are the acceptable standards for admission to the Graduate Certificate in Applied Management (Policing and Emergency Services) AQF Level 8: - 4.4.1 (a) Hold a bachelor or bachelor honours degree from a recognised university (or other tertiary education institution of equivalent standard); and

+(b) Have relevant industry experience; OR

+4.4.2 Have demonstrated professional public safety / emergency services experience including management and leadership positions and be nominated by their jurisdiction as having the capability and capacity to undertake postgraduate education for their professional development without being at academic risk.

-A student admitted to the Graduate Certificate typically holds or has acted in a position between the ranks of Senior Sargeant and Superintendent, or the equivalent, throughout the Australian police and emergency services community (or equivalent overseas).
+A student admitted to the Graduate Certificate typically holds or has acted in a position between the ranks of Senior Sergeant and Superintendent, or the equivalent, throughout the Australian police and emergency services community (or equivalent overseas).